forcedotcom/salesforcedx-vscode/docs/articles/user-guide/source-format.md

    `$ mkdir ./project/force-app/main/default`

-With the folder structure in place, you can now start start converting the metadata format to source format.
+With the folder structure in place, you can now start converting the metadata format to source format.

 ## Convert Simple Metadata Types

 If the metadata type is composed of one or two files (a source file and a metadata.xml file or only a single xml file), you can:

-1. Copy the entire folder (for example, triggers) of the converted source to its new location.
+1. Copy the entire folder (for example, triggers) of the converted source from the temporary project to the appropriate new folder.

    `$ mv ./tempproj/force-app/main/default/triggers`
    `./project/force-app/main/default/triggers`